mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/17.shopauskunft_advanced/default.en.md

     author: admin
 ---

-**Get most out of your ShopVote.de Subscription**
+**Get most out of your Shopauskunft.de Subscription**

 ## Advanced Features

-this advanced module gives you a couple of settings to streamline and improve your process of inviting customers to give a rating on ShopVote.de:
+this advanced module gives you a couple of settings to streamline and improve your process of inviting customers to give a rating on Shopauskunft.de:

 ## multiple order status

 Do you have different order status marking orders as shipped!
 No problem, just check all orders status you want the module to react on

 ## Delay times for international orders